labordus/utilia/doc/guides/develop/source-code/Python/types.rst

 Lists Of Tuples
 ~~~~~~~~~~~~~~~

-An :py:class:`OrderedDict` can be used to accumulate key-value pairs in an
+An :py:class:`OrderedDict <CPython2:collections.OrderedDict>` can be used to
-order-preserving manner.
-These accumulated pairs can later be retrieved as
+accumulate key-value pairs in an order-preserving manner.
+These accumulated
-tuples via a standard iteration method.
-This is cleaner than appending tuples
+pairs can later be retrieved as tuples via a standard iteration method.
+This is
-to a list.
+cleaner than appending tuples to a list.

    .. code-block:: python